Kruthiksp/Java8/README.md

     -> Print the total count of primes.
     -> Print the first 20 primes as a sample.
     -> Compare execution time with your Day 48 prime-check approach.
+50. Given a List of Employee Objects.
+    -> Group employees by department using Collectors.groupingBy.
+    -> Find the average salary per department.
+    -> Find the highest-paid employee per department.
+    -> Collect all employee names into a comma-separated string.
 </pre>

 <h2>Bonus Problem Statements</h2>